ruman-hassan/ComputerGraphics/README.md

       1. deutsch.py : For generating ,German (de), separate jsonl files with test, train and dev respectively
       2. english.py : For generating ,English (en), separate jsonl files with test, train and dev respectively
       3. swahili.py : For generating ,Swahili (sw), separate jsonl files with test, train and dev respectively
-      4. JSON_to_XLSX.py : For convertinf the .jsonl file structure to .xlsx in the folder output
+      4. JSON_to_XLSX.py : For converting the .jsonl file structure to .xlsx in the folder output
       5. large_json : For generating one large json file showing all the translations from en to xx with id and utt for all the train sets.
-      6. functions.py : which works hand i hand with main.py to perform conversion of .jsonl to .xlsx
+      6. functions.py : which works hand in hand with main.py to perform conversion of .jsonl to .xlsx
       7. main.py

 3. **Importing the Dataset:**
    - Imported the MASSIVE Dataset mentioned in the data file.
 (The massive dataset can be found in the folder: Dataset/1.1/data).

 4. **Data Processing:**
-   - Generated en-xx.xlsx files for all languages in the dataset, considering English as the pivot language(The output folder will be made manually or can be created using the code)
+   - Generated en-xx.xlsx files for all languages in the dataset, considering English as the pivot language(The output folder will be made manually or can be created using the code).
-   - This was done using the file named .py
    - The group members managed to avoid using recursive algorithms to optimize time complexity while generating the required files..

 ## Task 2: Working with Files (10 Marks)